wallpants/github-preview.nvim/docs/FEATURES.md

 ## 📹 Video Support

-If a an absolute url (e.g. https://...) is detected, the plugin checks if it's a video source, and if it is, the video is rendered.
+If an absolute URL (e.g. https://...) is detected, the plugin checks if it's a video source, and if it is, the video is rendered.

-Has only been tested with videos uploaded directly through the GitHub Editor [as explained here](https://stackoverflow.com/a/4279746), but any URL that responds with a valid video src `<video src="url">` should be rendered as a video.
+Has only been tested with videos uploaded directly through the GitHub Editor [as explained here](https://stackoverflow.com/a/4279746), but any URL that responds with a valid video src `<video src={url}>` should be rendered as a video.
 If your internet connection is slow, it may take some seconds for the video to render.

 https://github.com/wallpants/github-preview.nvim/assets/47203170/a3b03aac-2cd9-4bb9-a68b-3c123c16c651